How to Identify and Fix Common Vacuum Problems ?

 Vacuum cleaning is one of the household chores that may leave us with pain.
 That is because while using a vacuum cleaner, weight is transferred back and forth between the back and the front lower limbs.
 Vacuum cleaning also involves bending which indirectly puts pressure on the lower back.

-Filters need to be cleaned Rinse the filters with lukewarm water until the water runs clear.
+Rinse the filters with lukewarm water until the water runs clear.
 Let the filters dry fully before putting them back into the vacuum.
 If your vacuum is still not picking up dirt, you may need to replace the filter.

 The average life expectancy of a mid-range vacuum cleaner is about six years.
 You can fix or replace things like blocked filters, jammed brush rolls, frayed hoses, worn-out stick vac batteries and broken accessories yourself.